ManojNair/ps-cks-cluster-setup-netpol/Clip2.md

 ```

 **(Calm pacing)**
-This creates two NGINX pods for frontend and backend, and a PostgreSQL database pod with proper credentials.
+We're creating two NGINX pods for the frontend and backend, and a PostgreSQL database pod.
+Notice those labels: `tier=frontend`, `tier=backend`, and `tier=database`.
+Network Policies rely entirely on these labels to identify which pods to protect and which traffic to allow.
+If you miss a label or make a typo here, your policies won't work.

+**(Instructional tone)**
 Now let's expose these pods as services so they can communicate properly:

 ```bash